waze96/LSDS_Spark_Lab2/benchmark/benchmarks_en.md

-[!!]
-I execute two times to see the diferences between remove the # or not
-	 Because I think that is a significant symbol in twitter, so the results differ a little bit.
+I execute two times to see the diferences between remove the # or not, Because I think that is a significant symbol in twitter, so the results differ a little bit.

 #### TOP 10 BiGrams Engilsh without Hastag